chauhanajay2801/Web-Development/Projects/Project 1/readme.md

 # Working of project 1
-### This is project used html and css and in css it uses flex
+### This project used html and css and in css it uses flex

 ## Screenshots